aimaewood/aimaewood/README.md

-### Hi there 👋
+### Hello friend! 🐛

 <!--
 **aimaewood/aimaewood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->
-- 🐛 Hello!
-I'm Aimae, a science communicator and nature enthusiast at the beginning of my web developer journey.
+- 👩🏼‍🚀 I'm Aimae, a science communicator and nature enthusiast at the beginning of my web developer journey.
 - 🔭 I began coding in 2011, using MATLAB, Mathematica and Javascript to solve mathematical problems during my Astrophysics degree.
 - 🪐 In 2014, I completed my Masters project using IDL (a language similar to Fortran and C), to analyse data from past European Space Agency missions!
 - 🎢 From 2015-2021 life took me on a wild ride that involved: